 Stain is a whole different material.
 As soon as you open the can, you notice its thinness.
 Instead of sitting on top of the wood, stain changes the color by soaking in.
 Stain is more forgiving than paint – it may not require primer, and you don’t have to work so hard to get a uniform color.
 If you have a textured or rough-hewn fence style, stain will work much better than paint.
 It enhances raw wood’s natural beauty and texture.
 But if you’re painting a highly absorbent surface, your gate may surprise you by how much stain it requires.

 Manufacturers have increased their stain selection.
 Consumers can choose anything from clear to a hint of color to opaque.
 Usually you’ll only need one coat of stain.
-Unlike paint, stain won’t peel, crack or blister.
+Unlike paint, fence stain won’t peel, crack or blister.

 However, stain can be fussy.
 For proper drying, only stain your fence when the temperature is at least 50 degrees and rain is not predicted for at least two days.